 In Detailed View, all the parts of Simple View are moved to a sidebar on the left.
 The main area now lists every type of advertising or tracking element identified on the page, as well as which ones were automatically blocked.

 In Detailed View, you can choose to block additional elements that have been identified but not removed.
-You can also unblock elements that a page needs in order to function (usually those are in the “essentials” category).
+You can also unblock elements that a page needs to function (usually those are in the “essentials” category).

 During our tests, when Ghostery was disabled, it would typically identify more elements on the page than it was able to block when it was re-enabled.
 While this is completely normal for an ad blocker, and while some of these trackers were specially marked as “tracker unblocked by Smart Blocking” to keep page functionality, it would be nicer if Ghostery was more upfront about what does get through its defenses.